magento/devdocs/guides/v2.0/config-guide/secy/secy-cron.md

 You can run a Magento cron job in the following ways:

-*	Using the <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-cron.html#config-cli-cron-group"><code>magento cron:run</code></a> command
+*	Using the <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-cron.html#config-cli-cron-group"><code>magento cron:run</code></a> command, either from the command line or in a crontab
-*	Running `<your Magento install dir>/pub/cron.php` either in a web browser or using a crontab
+*	Running `<your Magento install dir>/pub/cron.php` in a web browser

 This topic discusses securing `pub/cron.php` to prevent it from being used in a malicious exploit.
-Any user could potentially use cron to attack your Magento application; securing cron as discussed in this topic helps prevent that.
+If cron is unsecured, any user could potentially run cron to attack your Magento application.

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">